yxeri/roleHaven/README.md

 ## Configuration

-The default configuration files are in /config/defaults/ (appConfig and databasePopulation).
-You can override the defaults by either adding appConfig and/or databasePopulation in /config/modified or set envar CONFIGPATH with an URL to a repo withappConfig and/or databasePopulation.
+The default configuration files are in /config/defaults/ (appConfig and dbConfig).
+You can override the defaults by either adding appConfig and/or dbConfig in /config/modified or set envar CONFIGPATH with an URL to a repo with appConfig and/or dbConfig.

 ## Deployment

 Envar JSONKEY has to be set.
-It is used for the generation of JSON Web Tokens.
+It's needed for JWT.

 It is recommended to use Docker to deploy and run roleHaven.

-## First run

-A user named * is automatically created when the app is first deployed.
-Its password is printed to the logs.
-This user will be removed as soon as another user exists in the system.

 ## API